BernardoMesa/BernardoMesa.github.io/_posts/2017-6-28-Hello-World.md

 ## Our Results

+We determined there were five locations that consistently appeared as the best three during each period of the day.

+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1tiu14vjnjJwaOQvz03ZRIofoIMw" width="640" height="480"></iframe>

-We determined the best locations to place the canvassing teams for each period of the day for each day of the week.
+At each time of the day, for each day of the week, the best locations to place the canvassing teams are:

 <style>